 Specifically, the XD4N indeed suffered from signal loss, registering the sustained speed of 390 Mbps and 309 Mbps at close and long ranges, respectively, when working with a 2×2 Wi-Fi 6 client.

-Decent range, wired backhaul recommended
+Decent range, switch needed for wired backhaul

 As a single router, the XD4R had about the same range as the RT-AX3000 in my testing.
-And that was quite impressive considering it’s much smaller.
-So as a single unit it can handle a small home of around 1500 ft² (140 m²) to 1800 ft² (167 m²).
+And that was quite impressive, considering it’s much smaller.
+So as a single unit, it can handle a small home of around 1500 ft² (140 m²) to 1800 ft² (167 m²).

 One thing is for sure, though, if you choose to use the ZenWiFi AX Mini via wired backhaul, this system will work out quite excellently.
 I tried that out briefly and was able to get the same data rates out of the satellite units as those of the router units.